vendelin8/dhtmlx-scheduler-golang-connector/README.md

 ### To run the examples, download dhtmlx from here:
 * http://dhtmlx.com/docs/products/dhtmlxScheduler/download.shtml
 * and extract the codebase directory to examples/static/
-* Then call:
+* Then call: go install github.com/vendelin8/dhtmlx-scheduler-golang-connector/examples && $GOPATH/bin/examples
-go install github.com/vendelin8/dhtmlx-scheduler-golang-connector/examples && $GOPATH/bin/examples
+* Open http://0.0.0.0:1212/static/ in your browser

 Contributions are welcome.